Dear Families,

 What is your experiment’s purpose?

-What is your question your are trying to answer?
+What is your question your are trying to

 What are you trying to solve/figure out?